 Search for books, articles, media and more.
 A comprehensive gateway to the University Libraries' collections.

-Library Catalogs (Books, Videos, etc.)
+Catalog (Books, Videos, etc.)

-Databases allow you to search periodicals (journals, newspapers, magazines) for articles on specific topics.
+Databases allow you to search periodicals, journals, newspapers, magazines for articles on specific topics.
 The A-Z list arranges them alphabetically by the name of the database.
 You may also browse databases by subject.

-Refworks is a citation management software that allows you to easily manage your research and to format citations, bibliographies and works cited lists.
+Citation Tools allows you to easily manage your research and to format citations, bibliographies and works cited lists.

-SJ library is a federal government document depository, providing access to government documents in both electronic and print form.
+The University Libraries are a federal government document depository, providing access to government documents in both electronic and print form.
 The public is welcome to use the Queens Main Library's government documents collections.
 Visitors will be given a temporary username and password to gain access to the desktop computers.

 The St. John’s University Libraries inaugurated their Academic Podcasting Initiative in 2005, with the aim of capturing podcasts of those University programs and events which offer unique, mission-oriented content.

-SJ Libraries have a growing collection of electronic books.
+The University Libraries have a growing collection of electronic books.
 Many can be accessed through the library catalog, while others can only be accesses through separate platforms.
 This guide shows you how to find them.